-Alan Wilson was elected South Carolina’s 51st Attorney General on November 2, 2010, and took office on January 12, 2011, becoming the nation’s youngest Attorney General.
-During his first term, Wilson has focused on keeping South Carolina’s families safe, defending their freedom and protecting their futures.
+Alan Wilson was elected South Carolina’s 51st Attorney General on November 2, 2010, and re-elected on November 4, 2014.
+Since being elected, Wilson has focused on keeping South Carolina’s families safe, defending their freedom and protecting their futures.

 This marks his third stint in the office.
 Previously, he served as a prosecution division intern under Charlie Condon and as an Assistant Attorney General under Henry McMaster.

 As South Carolina’s Attorney General, Wilson is the state’s chief prosecutor, chief securities officer, and the state’s chief legal counsel.
 The office is comprised of more than 200 employees and nearly 75 attorneys who manage nearly 8,000 active case files.

 He has worked closely with the Attorney General’s office, the State Law Enforcement Division, every sheriff, the Police Chief’s Association, victim’s advocacy groups and all 16 solicitors.
 Together, they are actively advancing legislative priorities to ensure South Carolina is the safest place to live, work, and raise a family.
 This coalition has been successful in passing crucial public safety legislation, such as the Ashley Hall bill and Emma’s Law.